eranamar-zz/eranamar.github.io/_posts/2017-04-30-Recurrent-Neural-Network---LSTM-and-GRU.markdown

 <a class="toc" name="toc-Section-1">1</a> Recap
 </h1>
 <div class="Unindented">
-The first post in the series discussed the basic structure of recurrent cells and their limitations.
+The <a class="URL" href="https://eranamar.github.io/site/2017/04/20/Recurrent-Neural-Network-Introduction.html">first post</a> in the series discussed the basic structure of recurrent cells and their limitations.
 We defined two families of functions, the first is <span class="MathJax_Preview"><script type="math/tex">
 \mathcal{F}_{\sigma}
 </script>
 </span> which contains all the affine transformations <span class="MathJax_Preview"><script type="math/tex">